SygniaLabs/BackupKeyManager/README.md

 ### Create and onboard new DPAPI Backup key flow:

-1. First, you will have to use the BackupKeyManager to create and prefer a new backup key in the domain (Write down the generated GUID).
+1. First, you will have to use the BackupKeyManager to create and prefer a new backup key in the domain (Note to write down the generated GUID).
 2. A restart will be required to the DC as we must reload the LSASS process.
 3. Use the bkrp_test and verify that the certificate's GUID being served is identical to the one generated during step #1.
 4. From a domain user context, execute the user-key-onboarding with either the soft or forced method.
 Note which user Master keys are using the new backup key (Compare GUID).